History of Mississippi: Territory and statehood

-Winthrop Sargent, territorial governor in 1798, proved unable to impose a code of laws.
-Not until the emergence of cotton as a profitable staple crop in the nineteenth century, after the invention of the cotton gin, were the riverfront areas of Mississippi developed as cotton plantations.
-These were based on slave labor, and developed most intensively along the Mississippi and Yazoo rivers, bordering the Mississippi Delta.
-The rivers offered the best transportation to markets.
+Winthrop Sargent (1753–1820, served 1798–1801), appointed first territorial governor in 1798, by second President, John Adams, (17xx-1826, served 1797+1801), proved unable to impose a code of laws.
+Not until the emergence of cotton as a profitable staple crop in 19th century, after the invention of the revolutionary machine cotton gin by Eli Whitney in the 1790s, were the riverfront areas of Mississippi developed as cotton plantations.
+These were based on slave labor and developed most intensively along the Mississippi and Yazoo rivers, bordering the lower Mississippi Delta.
+The rivers offered the best fastest routes of transportation to markets and towns / cities.

 Americans had continuing land disputes with the Spanish, even after taking control of much of this territory through the Louisiana Purchase (1803) from France.
-In 1810 the European-American settlers in parts of West Florida rebelled and declared their freedom from Spain.
-President James Madison declared that the region between the Mississippi and Perdido rivers, which included most of West Florida, had already become part of the United States under the terms of the Louisiana Purchase.
-The section of West Florida between the Pearl and Perdido rivers, known as the District of Mobile, was annexed to Mississippi Territory in 1812; Americans from the United States occupied Kiln, Mississippi, in 1813.
+In 1810, the European-American settlers in parts of West Florida (of Spanish Florida) rebelled and declared their freedom from Kingdom of Spain. fourth President James Madison (1751–1836, served 1809–1817), declared that the region between the Mississippi and Perdido rivers, which included most of West Florida, had already become part of the United States under the terms of the Louisiana Purchase 1803 treaty with Napoleonic France.
+The far eastern section of the panhandle West Florida between the Pearl and Perdido rivers, known as the District of Mobile, was annexed to Mississippi Territory further north in 1812; Americans from the United States moved south and occupied Kiln, Mississippi, in 1813.

 Settlement

-The attraction of vast amounts of high-quality, fertile and inexpensive cotton land attracted hordes of settlers, mostly from Georgia and the Carolinas, and from former tobacco areas of Virginia and North Carolina in the Upper South.
+The attraction of vast amounts of high-quality, temperate sub-tropical climate and inexpensive cotton-growing land with a warm temperate sub-tropical climate attracted hordes of settlers, mostly from Georgia and the Carolinas further east and northeast, and from former tobacco-growing areas of Virginia and North Carolina in the Upper South.
 By this time, most planters in the Upper South had switched to mixed crops, as their lands were exhausted from tobacco and it was barely profitable as a commodity crop.

 From 1798 through 1820, the population in the Mississippi Territory rose dramatically, from less than 9,000 to more than 222,000.
 The vast majority were enslaved African Americans brought by settlers or shipped by slave traders.
-Migration came in two fairly distinct waves—a steady movement until the outbreak of the War of 1812, and a flood after it was ended, from 1815 through 1819.
-The postwar flood was catalyzed by various factors: high prices for cotton, the elimination of Indian titles to much land, new and improved roads, and the acquisition of new direct water outlets to the Gulf of Mexico.
+Migration came in two fairly distinct waves—a steady movement until the outbreak of the War of 1812 (1812–1815), and a flood after it was ended, from 1815 through 1819.
+The postwar flood was catalyzed by various factors: high prices for cotton, the elimination of Native Americans (Indian) titles to much land, new and improved roads, and the acquisition of new direct water outlets to the Gulf of Mexico.
 The first migrants were traders and trappers, then herdsmen, and finally farmers.
-Conditions on the Southwest frontier initially resulted in a relatively democratic society for whites.
+Conditions on the old Southwest frontier initially resulted in a relatively democratic society for whites.
 But expansion of cotton cultivation resulted in an elite group of white planters who controlled politics in the state for decades.